digital-blueprint/esign-app/README.md

     - example `nextcloud-auth-info="You need special permissions for this function"`
 - `allow-annotating` (optional): Needs to be set to allow annotating the PDFs
     - example `allow-annotating`
-- `show-clipboard` (optional): Needs to be set to allow using the clipboard in the file picker dialog
+- `file-handling-enabled-targets` (optional, default: `local`): Needs to be set to allow using other filehandling targets than local, comma seperated list actual supported: `local`, `clipboard`, `nextcloud`
-    - example `show-clipboard`
+    - example `file-handling-enabled-targets="local,nextcloud,clipboard"`

 #### Exposed CSS variables